Alfresco/docs-alfresco/insight-engine/1.4/config/sharding/create.md

 These Solr instance specific settings can be omitted but you may have to define the correct host that the repository will use to communicate to Solr, for example, using an internal IP address in a cloud environment.
 By default, the host is detected by Java, the port will default to 8080, and the tomcat port is either determined by JMX or that explicitly defined in the shared.properties file.

-The shared.properties file defines the:
+The shared properties file defines the:

 * properties that are treated as identifiers
 * properties that are used to generate suggestions